 Introduction

 Pain is the most common complaint seen in a primary care office.
-There are over 50 million Americans, 20% of all patients, that suffer from chronic pain in the United States.[1]
+There are over 50 million Americans, 20% of all patients, who suffer from chronic pain in the United States.[1]
 The prevalence of chronic pain is even higher in the elderly.[2]
-With opioid use disorder on the rise, it is critical to treat a patient's pain in a logical manner adequately.
+With opioid use disorder on the rise, it is critical to treat a patient's pain logically and adequately.

-Part of the pain assessment is defining whether a patient's pain is either acute or chronic.
-When severe pain lasts longer than three months, it is generally considered to be chronic.
-Determining if the pain is acute or chronic pain is an important distinction because as pain transitions from acute to chronic, pain becomes centralized, or a function of the central nervous system rather than peripheral.
-Pain becomes maladaptive with hyperalgesia, and allodynia becoming more prevalent.
+Part of the pain assessment is defining whether a patient has acute or chronic pain.
+When severe pain lasts longer than 3 months, it is generally considered chronic.
+Determining if the pain is acute or chronic is an essential distinction because as pain transitions from acute to chronic, pain becomes centralized or a function of the central nervous system rather than peripheral.
+Pain becomes maladaptive, with hyperalgesia and allodynia becoming more prevalent.
 The texture of the tissues becomes hypertonic, ropy, and cold.
 Pain is often more dull and achy rather than sharp.

 Effective treatment modalities for acute, chronic, centralized, or neuropathic pain are often different.
 10% of the United States population complain of neuropathic pain.
-This population may benefit from a serotonin-norepinephrine reuptake inhibitor (SNRI) such as duloxetine, as compared to ibuprofen for an acute injury.[4][5]
+This population may benefit from a serotonin-norepinephrine reuptake inhibitor (SNRI), such as duloxetine, as compared to ibuprofen for an acute injury.[4][5]
 Chronic pain is among the leading causes of disability and lost work hours in the United States.
 Billions of dollars are lost due to loss of productivity.
-Thus standardized pain assessment tools are an objective way of monitoring a patient's symptoms, as well as their recovery.
+Thus, standardized pain assessment tools are an objective way of monitoring a patient's symptoms and recovery.

-An important aspect of the pain assessment is in the acknowledgment of the influence of various comorbidities and psychosocial determinants of health that impact pain.
+An important aspect of the pain assessment is acknowledging the influence of various comorbidities and psychosocial determinants of health that impact pain.
 Comorbid mood disorders lead to worsening pain, and the treatment of said mood disorder improves a patient's pain.
 Prior history of opioid dependence, IV drug use, sexual abuse, trauma, old age, chronic diseases, and economic disparity all contribute to a patient's pain.
 Cultural influences on pain also play a role.[6][7][8]

 Anatomy and Physiology